 Duncan gave me 1 day to read his book Somewhere Different we were about to move on and he had just one copy left.
 It’s a real, full-sized book, not a slim volume at all.

 I lay on the guest bed at his farm-house in Romania and read most of it in what little time I had, I couldn’t put it down.
+I managed to read the opening chapters, from London to Bosnia, before skipping to the end and the tsunami accounts.

 Duncan is not a professional writer, he is a photographer.
 He has dyslexia and wrote this book partly as therapy, to put his experiences into words and to recreate the family diaries and videos he lost in the tsunami.